Mori Dream Bonds and $\mathbb{C}^*$-actions: Preliminaries

 \subsection{Bia\l ynicki-Birula decomposition, criticality}

 In this section, we collect some preliminaries on $\C^*$-actions on polarized pairs $(X,L)$.

 Given such a pair, it is known (see \cite[Proposition 2.4]{KKLV} and the subsequent Remark) that the action of $\C^*$ on $X$ admits a linearization on the line bundle $L$.
-In particular, denoting by $\cY$ the set of irreducible components of the fixed point locus, we may assign to every $Y\in \cY$ a weight $\mu_L(Y)\in\Mo(\C^*):=\Hom(\C^*,\C^*)$, which indicates the weight of the restriction of the action of $\C^*$ to any fiber of $L$ over a point of $Y$.
+In particular, denoting by $\cY$ the set of connected components of the fixed point locus, we may assign to every $Y\in \cY$ a weight $\mu_L(Y)\in\Mo(\C^*):=\Hom(\C^*,\C^*)$, which indicates the weight of the restriction of the action of $\C^*$ to any fiber of $L$ over a point of $Y$.
 As usual we will identify $\Mo(\C^*)$ with $\Z$ and think of $\mu_L(Y)$ as integers, and we will call them the \emph{critical values} of the action.
-Notice that, since two different linearizations differ from a character, we may find a linearization of $\mu_{mL}$ such that $\mu_{mL}(Y)=m\mu_L(Y)$ for any $Y\in \cY$.
+Notice that a linearization of $L$ induces a linearization of $mL$, for $m\in \Z_{>0}$, such that $\mu_{mL}(Y) = m \mu_L(Y)$, for any $Y\in \cY$.